What are you doing now?

 The Open State Foundation I chair has been in good shape the past few years.
 We had some changes in the board, and are currently expanding the number of board members.

-I’m the treasurer of the Open Nederland membership association, which brings together makers that use Creative Commons licenses.
-In recent months I’ve been assisting a little bit in getting the Dutch Mastodon instance mastodon.nl on more solid footing.
-A non-profit entity, Stichting ActivityClub.eu has been created of which I am the treasurer.
-This way donations for upkeep are easier to account for (they now go to a private individual).
+I’m also the treasurer of a non-profit entity, Stichting ActivityClub.eu, which was created in support of the largest Dutch Mastodon instance (4k+ au).
+Through the non-profit donations for upkeep are easier to (publicly) account for.
 It is also a starting point for other activities in seeing what role ActivityPub can have in supporting public discource.

 I’m open to other voluntary board positions of organisations that fit with my current thematic interests, EU wide or in the Netherlands.